Fluffisaurus/player-performance-projection/README.md

 ```
 Required Libraries: Pandas, Numpy, Matplotlib, sklearn, scipy, and seaborn.

-In order to run our scripted files, hardcoded datasets must be in the same folder.
+In order to run our scripted files, hardcoded datasets must be in the specified folder structure.